QMatSuite/qmatsuite-toolchain/toolchains/wannier90/windows/oneapi/README.md

 ## Why CMake Instead of Make?

-This build system uses CMake instead of the traditional Make-based build for several important reasons related to Windows and Intel oneAPI compatibility:
+This build system uses CMake instead of the traditional Make-based build for several important reasons related to Windows and Intel oneAPI compatibility.
+However, **CMake support is still a developing feature** in Wannier90's `develop` branch and should be inspected before use in production.

+### The Make Build Struggle

+Our initial attempt to build Wannier90 on Windows with Intel oneAPI used the traditional Make build system.
+This approach encountered several critical issues that made it impractical:

 ### Issues Encountered with Make Build